marcopxt/AGBT2025/README.md

 **GS**: A breeding program were the 40 crosses from each heterotic pools were randomly assigned after a selection of top indivduals (truncated genomic selection followed by randomly generation of a mating plan).

 **MPV**: Mid-parental value scenario.
 The individuals candidates to crosses were coming from the double haploid population and all possible combinations were estimated for each heterotic group.
-For such, we used SimpleMating (Peixoto et al. 2024) to predict the mid-parental values (UC) of each cross, as follows
+For such, we used SimpleMating (Peixoto et al. 2024) to predict the mid-parental values (MPV) of each cross, as follows

 $$